planetrobbie/terraform-gcp-hashistack/README.md

 Protect this file as well as you can, it gives access to Google KMS !

-We could have generated the key with Ansible but that expose it a bit more :/
+We could have generated the key with Terraform and put it in the output, but that would have exposed it a bit too much :/

 ### Ansible `site.yml`